• Home

 The videos below are important to watch if you decide to look at the difference in tourism planning and development between both resorts (first video) or tourism sustainability & growth (second video).

-The benefits of tourism development
+The benefits of tourism management (cultural & environmental)

 Tourism development planning enables a range of benefits to all stakeholders involved, for example: